symbolslogic/symbolslogic.github.io/lessons/modus_ponens.md

         <hr>
     > 3. M <span class="deduction-support">MP 1, 2</span>

-    Note: Although the argument above is valid, it definitely is not sound.
+    Note: Although the argument above is valid, it is not sound.

 In each example, there is some condition _`a`_, where if that condition is affirmed, it necessitates some conclusion _`b`_ given an implication _`a → b`_.

-The most common pitfall when using MP is the fallacy of the converse, which occurs when the sufficient condition of the given implication is confused for the necessary condition.
+The most common pitfall when using MP is _the fallacy of the converse_, which occurs when the sufficient condition of the given implication is confused for the necessary condition.
 This was touched upon on the lesson for the [Implication]({{ site.baseurl }}/lessons/implication.html) and is also one of the most common errors in the Validity and Inference activities that are found in the Symbols Logic app.

 Restated briefly, the fallacy of the converse follows this form: